doctea/usb_midi_clocker_hardware/README.md

 # CV Output expander

+- DONE: correct the ADC inputs, as they are reversed on the first boards!
+(A was connected to C and C was connected to A) *facepalm*
 - FIX: find correct footprint/component to use for the +12/-12v protection diodes (workaround is to just bridge the connections -- remember to do this BEFORE spending 6 hours debugging everything else!!
 Without this, it will look like the DAC chip is working except you won't get any output at all!!!)
 - IMPROVE: move the power connector to the inside edge of the board and use right-angle pin headers
 - IMPROVE: use right-angle pin headers/socket for the expander port; maybe get rid of one of the duplicate expander port to give more room for the power connector